Research on Civic Participation and Service Access Among Older (60+) Chinese Mandarin Speaking.

 We are looking for students who can dedicate 10hrs+ a week.

-Role: Students will be trained in how to conduct a review of academic literature.
+Role: You will be trained in how to craft narratives from interview transcript data.

 Tasks will include:

-Students will become familiar with older adult services, accessibility needs among Latine older adults, and gain valuable skills in synthesizing data/information.
-If there is interest to continue there will be future opportunities for the student to participate in other aspects of the research process such as data analysis, academic writing, and presentation of results.
+If there is interest to continue there will be future opportunities for the student to participate in other aspects of the research process such as posting stories on project website and conducting basic data analysis.

 Hours: 12 or more hours